 Getting your website in compliance now is a big step, but you’re not completely off the hook.
 You’ll need to keep up with any changes to WCAG guidelines and always make sure your site is in step with the changing times.

 One of the biggest fears of business owners is getting sued.
 If your website isn’t ADA compliant, that fear can become a reality.

 If you do find yourself the target of an ADA website lawsuit, the most important thing you can do is to stay calm and get help immediately.
 If you’re not the target of a lawsuit now, you can take active steps now to prevent that from happening.

-Our team understands the complexity of ADA compliance and can help you make decisions to protect your business and get your website in compliance as soon as possible.
+Our team understands the complexity of ADA accessibility using the WCAG guidelines and can help you make decisions to protect your business and get your website in compliance as soon as possible.

-Would you like to know more about making your site ADA compliant?
+Would you like to know more about making your site ADA accessible?
 Contact us today and schedule a time to speak with us.